Learn To Speak Irish

 What Do I Need To Start Using Skype?

 All you need to get up and running with Skype is an internet connection.
 Learn Irish on your smartphone, tablet or computer.
 Get a 30 MINUTE FREE TRIAL LESSON With No Obligation.
 Take it to the next level with Skype Irish languages lessons.
+Each Skype Irish lesson lasts for 45 minutes.
 You will be more fluent and confident after each lesson.

 Fáilte!
 My name is Paraic Donoghue and I was born and raised in the Connemara Gaeltacht (Irish-speaking) on the West Coast of Ireland.
 My first language is Irish Gaelic and I am deeply rooted in the traditions of my upbringing in Connemara, one of the most pristine areas in Ireland.